-If we called a weed by any other name would we regard it with the same distain?
-Allium Triquetrum has triangular (-tri) cornered (-quetrum) leaves and flower stems.
+If we called a weed by any other name would we regard it with the same disdain?
+Allium Triquetrum – triangular (-tri) cornered (-quetrum) leaves and flower stems.
 These features readily distinguish it from the other species in the Allium genus.
-Three-cornered leek or garlic, Angeld onion, Triangular garlic and Snowbell garlic which sounds much prettier, could calling Onion weed Snowbell Garlic make this wild edible sound more appealing?
+Three-cornered leek or garlic, Angled onion, Triangular garlic and Snowbell garlic which sounds much prettier, could calling Onion weed Snowbell Garlic make this wild edible sound more appealing?

-The bulbs, stems, leaves and blooms can all be consumed, making this very verstile wild food a great addition to your pantry whether camping or at home.
+Onion weed is a very versatile wild food.
+The bulbs, stems, leaves and blooms can all be consumed.
+A great addition to your pantry whether camping or at home.
 In spring the snowbell like flowers bloom, add these to a salad or salsa for a delicate onion flavour.
-Stems and leaves can be used in place of spring onions in salads, pestos or stirfries or added to savoury baked dishes like Kuku, or my favourite Wild Green Pie.
-Little pearly white bulbs develop in summer, perfect for preserving as tiny pickled onions or add to a relish or piccallilli.
+The stems and leaves can be used in place of spring onions in salads, pestos or a stir fry.
+Or add to savoury baked dishes like Kuku, or my favourite Wild Green Pie.
+Little pearly white bulbs develop in summer, perfect for preserving as tiny pickled onions to add a wild garnish to your favourite cocktail.

 Rustic Campsite Salsa